What are Consumer Insights and How to Discover Them? Examples & Tools

 Next, as a result, the campaign expanded into a series of television spots and viral videos.
 One of the most known videos of the campaign is Real Beauty Sketches, as it came across incredibly positive reactions among the public (especially women) and media.

-How to collect consumer insights?
+How to discover consumer insights?

-These forms of research enable one to acknowledge people’s thoughts, feelings, perceptions, and opinions in order to understand their needs.
+These forms of consumer research enable one to acknowledge people’s thoughts, feelings, perceptions, and opinions in order to understand their needs.

-These methods are not suitable or easy for every type of brand though.
+But surveys and interviews are not suitable or easy for every type of brand though.
 Especially not for small businesses, or the ones that are just now starting in the industry.
 They often do not have enough resources or budget to spend on discovering consumer insights.

 Nowadays the Internet is a place where people mostly speak their minds – they share their thoughts, opinions, feedback, and suggestions.
 They often do it on social media or other websites.